Creating an LQA process

 Address challenge points for new languages

 When you kick off translations, prioritize areas of your product that are difficult to localize.
 What are the areas where translations must match across platforms?
 What are the potential challenges?
-Translating these first means you have more time to ensure that they are translated well.
+Translating these first means you have more time to ensure they’re translated well.

 Track, measure, report, and improve the areas your customers care about